Neak Poan Temple

 Style:Neak Pean was designed with five ponds.
 There’s one pond in the center which is 72m by 72m, and there’re four other ponds locating around the central one.
 Each of them is 24m by 24m.

 Horse statue:in the front of the central shrine, there’s a horse statue, in an action of taking off, carrying a group of people.
 This horse called Balaha.
-Balaha was a reincarnation of Budhisatva Avalokitesvara. this statues shows one scene of a legend, where Buddha transformed as a flying white horse with five heads to rescue his devotees from a sinking ship caused by a female demon who wanted to eat them.
+Balaha was a reincarnation of Budhisatva Avalokitesvara. this statues shows one scene of a legend, where Buddha transformed as a flying white horse with five heads to rescue his devotees from a sinking ship caused by a

 Symbolic:the central pond of Neak Pean symbolizes Anavatapata Lake.
 The real location of this lake was believed as the top of Himalaya Mountain.
 Anvatapata Lake contained spring water and it was protected by Naga and Nagi.
 According to the legend, Anvatapata Lake was a place where all gods from Mt-Meru and heavens came to take a bath after they had finished their yearly duties.